-- Verbal praise. - Share desired behaviour with teacher/ headteacher. - Positive comments to parents- postcard home. - Praise assembly. - House points are awarded- can be given by any member of staff for a pupil who is doing well inside or outside of the classroom. - Golden tickets awarded for a whole class and their behaviour moving around school and at break times etc. These are displayed outside of each classroom. - Each class may also agree a class reward system- e.g. a bead jar, class Dojo, raffle tickets etc that are age and class appropriate
+- Verbal praise. - Share desired behaviour with teacher/ headteacher. - Positive comments to parents- postcard home. - Praise assembly. - House points are awarded- can be given by any member of staff for a pupil who is 'caught' doing well inside or outside of the classroom. - Golden tickets for a whole class and their behaviour moving around school and at break times etc. These are rewarded with 1⁄2 termly incentives. - Each class may also agree a class reward system- e.g. a bead jar, class Dojo, raffle tickets etc that are age and class appropriate